-Kebab shop chilli sauce – takeaway style, authentic, no cook and as hot as you like and ready in 3 minutes.
+Quick & easy kebab shop chilli sauce – takeaway style, authentic, no cook and as hot as you like and ready in 3 minutes.
 Slimming World Syn Free, Vegan and Whole 30 friendly.

 Top Tip for Preparing Hot Chillies

 A top tip when making a hot chilli sauce and slicing the chillies is to wrap some cling film loosely round your fingers so your don’t touch them – even after washing your hands it is SO easy to rub your eyes and the pain is intense, even when taking out your contact lenses hours later.

 If you are chopping lots of chillies I would use a pair of latex gloves, but when preparing chillies a piece of cling film is ideal and a huge improvement on trying to chop up the chillies with a kitchen knife and fork; yes I have tried and failed with that, and I wish I’d thought of the cling film years ago.

 Scotch bonnets are hot hot hot!
 Pick a different chilli if you prefer, or want more chilli flavour without the heat.

 I also try and use premium canned tomatoes, finding that the extra few pennies really make a difference, as the tomatoes will be altogether better – thicker, richer, sweeter, a better colour and far more intense.